rclark/grand-canyon-geology/README.md

 ## Suggestions?

 I've made some rudimentary attempts to homogenize and clean up the datasets produced by the above publications.
-These data are all available for free through this repository.
+These compiled data are all available for free.

 These data could be better!
 I welcome advice / suggestions [in the issue tracker].
-Generally, I'm not willing to adjust **the locations** of contacts or faults, but I am very willing to accept advice for better unit descriptions or correlation of units across publication boundaries.
+Generally, I'm not willing to adjust **the locations** of contacts or faults, but I am very willing to accept advice for **better unit descriptions or correlation of units** across publication boundaries.

 [Geologic map of the Mount Trumbull 30 x 60 quadrangle]: http://pubs.usgs.gov/imap/i2766/
 [Geologic map of the Grand Canyon 30' x 60' quadrangle]: http://pubs.usgs.gov/imap/i-2688/